genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

 After that, you have all the data to start the application.

 ## Connect front end to server
-Since we created out project from a seed, we need to change the defaut API_HOST in the **package.json** in **client/web/** to the port we are using in the project.
+Since we created out project from a seed, you need to change the defaut API_HOST in the **package.json** in **client/web/** to the port we are using in the project.
 Change the highlighted line in your file.

 ```kotlin {7} title="client/web/package.json"
 {